Education and Art Mediation

 Public guided tours on weekends

-From 1 July, public guided tours will also be offered on Saturdays and Sundays in the courtyard or in the exhibitions.
-The short tours start at 3, 3.30 and 4 pm and last about 20 minutes.
+Public guided tours will be offered on Saturdays and Sundays in the exhibitions.
+The tours start at 4 pm and last about 60 minutes.
 More

 Who or what are KW?
 Just a random old building?
 A (dream) factory?
 How do the artworks get into the exhibition?
 Which themes and perspectives are being negotiated?
 What is missing?
 These and other questions will be taken up in the changing workshop program for visitors and deepened in artistic-educational settings.
 Further information is available here